5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 5 Reasons Why Your Oven Isn’t Working (With Fixes)

-There’s nothing more annoying than wanting to cook a delicious meal, only to find that your oven is not working correctly.
+There’s nothing more annoying than wanting to cook a delicious meal only to find that your oven is not working correctly.

 #1 The Range Burner Is Not Heating

-Similar to an electric stove, an electric oven needs to have a range burner that turns on.
-There are situations where these burners simply burn out and need to be replaced.
+Like an electric stove, an electric oven needs a range burner that turns on.
+There are situations where these burners burn out and need to be replaced; otherwise, you can experience all sorts of issues while using your oven.

 If you don’t feel comfortable replacing the burner, socket, or ignite switch, I recommend calling a professional.